How To Use Paid Advertising In 2018 To Sky Rocket Your Sales

 Like we mentioned earlier, the price you pay for the keyword will mostly depend on the industry and how competitive it is.
 If it’s super competitive, then it’s best to let Google take care of the work and bidding automation.
 Since prices can change so fast, having a manual bid wouldn’t give you the best results.
 The chances are your competitors will be using some kind of automated system that automatically adjusts the bid prices giving them an advantage over anyone doing it all manually.
 Just imagine trying to manually change a campaign of 100 keywords twice a day…

-For smaller businesses, it’s pretty common to be able to get away with paying 50p per click.
+For smaller businesses, it’s pretty common to be able to get away with paying 50 cents per click.
 However, if you want to be in the top 4 spots on the Google then you’ll always want to bid more than your competitors.
 This brings us to our next question, how much does it cost to get on the first page of Google?

 Getting to the first page of Google with your ad can be easy or hard depending on the keyword you’re targeting.
 If a keyword has no competition, then you simply make an ad and hey presto you’re on the first page.

 However, keywords that have been around for longer often have numerous ads already running.
 These keywords can be much trickier to get into the number 1 spot.
-As a rule of thumb, if you want to rank higher on Google AdWords then you need to pay more.
+As a rule of thumb, if you want to rank higher on Google then you need to pay more.
 If the keyword planner can give you the average price other advertisers are paying, then you want to pay more.
 We suggest paying an additional 30 – 50% per click to see how high you rank.
 Sometimes you’ll be still on page 2, while sometimes you’ll shoot straight to number 1.
 Unfortunately, there’s no simple calculation.
 The only way to find out how much it will actually cost your to get on page 1 is by adjusting your bid and playing around with it.

 If you do have to pay 50% extra or more in order to get on page 1 then don’t panic.
 There’s a clever way to reduce your cost per click without having to reduce your bid price.

 Earlier we mentioned that there are several factors that affect the price you pay per click.
 One of the most important factors (after the keyword’s average bid) is your quality score.
-Every advertiser and ad campaign on Google AdWords is given this quality score metric.
+Every advertiser and ad campaign on Google Ads is given this quality score metric.
 A good quality score means you save money and pay less per click compared to other advertisers.
 A bad quality score means your cost per click actually increases and you can end up paying 100% or more just to compete with other advertisers paying a lower price.

 To give you a brief overview of the quality score metric, advertisers who optimise their landing pages and adverts to include their focus keyword receive a better score.
 In such a competitive industry, many businesses will go to extreme lengths to ensure their quality score is good.
 After all, with huge savings to be made why wouldn’t you?